GustafEnebog/CODE-project-1/README.md

 + Remaining bugs:
   + The form flows down into the footer (or vice versa) in Firefox.
   + The "click-anywhere-on-page"-link on the display page has stopped working in the last versions.
-  + An hour before submission the artist portrait was no longer horisontaly centered.
+  + To late before the submission the artist portrait was discovered to be no longer horisontaly centered.

 ### Deployment
 + Go to your GitHub repo and choose the **settings** tab and then **Pages** on the left-hand sidebar and then make sure that the following is set as below: